MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/v3-agent.md

 ### I use Azure DevOps Server and not Azure DevOps Service.
 Does this change impact me?

 No. The new agent is only applicable for Azure DevOps Service customers at this time.
 However, a future version of Azure DevOps Server (2022.1) will include the new agent.
-So, it is recommended that you update your agent machines to newer operating systems that are supported by .NET 6 starting now, if you plan to keep up with the Azure DevOps Server releases in the future.
+The pipelines team recommends that you update your agent machines to newer operating systems that are supported by .NET 6 starting now, if you plan to keep up with the Azure DevOps Server releases in the future.

 ### What is the timeline for agent version 3 deployment?